 - a.
 The Fund for the Development of Services for People with Disabilities of the National Insurance Institute transfers funds to the Association which are used to improve the conditions in facilities in which rehabilitation activities are held and to improve the living conditions and quality of life of people coping with mental disabilities. - b.
 Headspace project According to an agreement with the National Insurance Institute, the Association runs centers that provide treatment of prevention and early intervention for young people that suffer from mild to moderate emotional difficulties.
 In the framework of the project, agreements to supply services were signed between the Association and the health maintenance organizations Maccabi Healthcare Services, Leumit Health Services and Meuhedet Health Services. - 6.
-The "Bait Meazen" Project The Association operates a "Bait Meazen" center as an alternative to psychiatric hospitalization, within the framework of agreements signed between the Association and the health maintenance organizations Maccabi Healthcare Services and Clalit Health Services for the provision of services within the framework of the project.
-The Association undertook to provide the services relating to the required treatment in exchange for monetary payment as stipulated in the agreements that were signed. - 7.
-In February 2021, indictments were filed against the Association and senior officers in the Labor Court for contracting and receiving cleaning services, in one branch and for a short period, from a service provider that did not hold a license to operate as a cleaning services contractor.
-In January 2022 the State dropped all the charges in the case and closed it with a conditional arrangement.
+The "Bait Meazen" Project The Association operates a "Bait Meazen" center as an alternative to psychiatric hospitalization, within the framework of agreements signed between the Association and all of the health maintenance organizations for the provision of services within the framework of the project.
+The Association undertook to provide the services relating to the required treatment in exchange for monetary payment as stipulated in the agreements that were signed.